Nader15/flutter_architect_cli/README.md

-A CLI tool to scaffold Flutter multiple architecture patterns projects automatically (clean architecture is first architecture pattern in this package).
+A CLI tool to scaffold Flutter projects with multiple architecture patterns automatically.

+Choose from Clean Architecture, MVC, MVVM, or MVP patterns with interactive selection menu.

 With feature-first organization, dependency injection setup, and BLoC state management.